DHI/DomainServicesCourse/README.md

 ![](Images/services-communication.png)

-To set up the sample application to run on you own machine you have to configure and run the following four services:
+To set up the sample application to run on you own machine, you have to configure and run the following four services:

 ### Authorization Server